1st Steps Clinic

 • Request restrictions on certain uses and disclosures.
 This must be done in writing.
 WE ARE NOT REQUIRED TO AGREE WITH YOUR REQUEST.
 If we agree, we will comply with your request unless the information is needed to help provide you with emergency treatment.

-• Request that we amend PHI about you as long as such information is kept by or for our office.
+• Request that we amend Health Information about you as long as such information is kept by or for our office.
 This must be done in writing.
 You must also give us a reason for your request.
 We may deny your request in certain cases, including if it is not in writing or if you do not give us a reason for the request.

 HOW WE USE AND DISCLOSE YOUR HEALTH INFORMATION